6941 W. Archer Ave. Chicago, IL 60638

 If you know what to do in a dental emergency, you can protect your oral health.
 Although it may be hard, you need to stay calm.
 Remaining calm is the first step in handling any emergency.
 Take a deep breath and assess the situation.

 Your next step is to seek professional advice and help.
 Reach out to our dental office immediately.
 Our team is ready to guide you on your next steps.
-We will schedule an emergency appointment if needed.
+We’ll schedule an emergency appointment if needed.

-Some dental problems will need dental care but are not part of emergency dentistry services in our Arlington Heights and Chicago office.
+Some dental problems require dental care, but aren’t part of emergency dentistry services in our Arlington Heights and Chicago offices.
+We recommend that you call us for an appointment.
+We’ll see you at your next visit to treat your oral health issues.

 Minor Toothache

 If you have a slight toothache but no swelling, fever, or severe pain, it’s usually not an emergency.
 This kind of discomfort can often be caused by something simple, like food stuck between your teeth or mild sensitivity.
-Try rinsing your mouth with warm water and flossing gently to remove any debris.
-If the pain doesn’t go away or gets worse, schedule an appointment with your dentist to check for cavities or other issues.
+At home, rinse your mouth with warm water and floss gently to remove any debris.
+If the pain doesn’t go away or gets worse, schedule an appointment with our dentist to check for cavities or other issues.

 Small Tooth Chip